CIS-UO/compiler_2022/README.md

 * while loops are written like this:

 ```
-while x do
+while x > 0 do
     fact = fact * x ;
     x = x - 1 ;
 od
 ```

-The condition can be any expression.
-0 is interpreted as False, and any non-zero value is True.
-The block between `do` and `od` is executed as long as the condition (`x` in the example) evaluates to a non-zero value.
+The boolean expressions to control while loops are very limited:  Just a single comparison, which may be <, >, or ==.

 * if/then/else/fi, with an optional else part.
-The condition after the `if` is like the condition in the `while` loop, just an expression that evaluates to 0 for False or anything else for True.
-In practice that means it is very hard to test for anything but equality.
-Here's a program that does use an if/then/else to test for equality:
+The condition after the `if` is like the condition in the `while` loop.

 Mallard also has a ```read``` expression for reading from the keyboard and a